DataDog/hiring-engineers/answers.md

 Your custom metric with the rollup function applied to sum up all the points for the past hour into one bucket Please be sure, when submitting your hiring challenge, to include the script that you've used to create this Timeboard.

-Prior to running the Python script, it's necessary to complete a few steps to setup your environment on your Vagrant box.
-The first thing that I need to is install [pip.](https://pip.pypa.io/en/stable/) pip is the Python package installer which allows people to install various different packages from the [python package index.](https://pypi.org) Once pip is installed, we will use it to install the Datadog Python Library.
+Prior to running the Python script, it's necessary to complete a few steps to set up your environment on your Vagrant box.
+The first thing that I need to is to install [pip.](https://pip.pypa.io/en/stable/) pip is the Python package installer which allows people to install various different packages from the [python package index.](https://pypi.org) Once pip is installed, we will use it to install the Datadog Python Library.
 1. ```apt-get update```
 2. ```curl "https://bootstrap.pypa.io/get-pip.py" -o "get-pip.py"```
 3. ```python3 get-pip.py```